-The USDA provides for several types of insurance that can be of value to Massachusetts farmers.
+The USDA provides several types of insurance that can be of value to Massachusetts farmers:

-This new insurance option is especially well-suited for farms that are diversified and use a point-of-sale system to track product sales.
+This relatively new insurance option (included in the 2014 Farm Bill) is especially well-suited for farms that are diversified and use a point-of-sale system to track product sales.
 Whole Farm Revenue Protection allows growers to protect up to 85% of their expected income for all the crops and livestock grown or raised on their single farm – not just for a specific crop.
 Up to 80% of the premium may be paid by the government, and the insurance provides growers with protection from low yield, declining market prices during the insurance year, or other unavoidable threats to their revenue.
 Insurance must be purchased through an insurance agent.
-Find details here and contact an agent as soon as possible if you would like more information.
-Whole Farm Revenue Protection was included in the 2014 Farm Bill and improves on the Adjusted Gross Revenue (AGR) policies.
+Find details on the USDA’s website here and on NSAC’s website here, and estimate costs to your farm here.
+Contact an agent as soon as possible if you would like more information

 Traditional crop insurance covers several major crops in our region such as apples.
+See the most recent fact sheets on programs for apples, corn, peaches, nursery crops, and other crops here.
 Find an insurance agent to see if these programs are a good fit for your farm. (note: to find an agent at this link, you must click on “Show Filters,” set the default distance field to “No Limit,” and set the “Licensed In” field to your county).

 The USDA Risk Management Agency has gathered resources on crop insurance available to organic farmers.
 RMA offers coverage for certified organic acreage, transitional acreage, and buffer zone acreage.

-See details on new benefits for beginning farmers (less than 10 years), farmers with limited resources, micro-loans from the FSA, and more.
+See details on benefits in the 2014 Farm Bill for beginning farmers, farmers with limited resources, micro-loans from the FSA, and more.
 See a press release on these changes here.

 Insurance for Livestock Farms